FelschR/vscode-csharp-essentials/README.md

 # README
 ## This is an extension pack "extbundles-csharp" for Visual Studio Code
-This extension pack contains useful extensions for C# development.
+This extension pack contains useful extensions for C# and especially .NET Core development.

 The bundled extensions include:
-* ms-vscode.PowerShell
 * ms-vscode.csharp
+* pflannery.vscode-versionlens
 * k--kato.docomment
-* eridem.vscode-nupkg
+* jmrog.vscode-nuget-package-manager
 * jesschadwick.nuget-reverse-package-search
-* msazurermtools.azurerm-vscode-tools

 **Enjoy!**